 - Cook the Spaghetti Squash

 Cut your spaghetti squash in half and scrape out the seeds.
-Then cook.
-You have many options for this, but the fastest and easiest way is in a pressure cooker.
+You have many options for cooking the squash, but the fastest and easiest way is in a pressure cooker.

 Simply add a cup of water to the bottom of the pressure cooker, then place the trivet inside.
 Put the spaghetti squash face-down on the trivet and lock lid into place.
 Cook at high pressure for 7 minutes.
-Do a quick release of pressure, then remove from cooker!
-While it cooks, prep the rest!
+Do a quick release of pressure, then remove from cooker.
+While the squash cooks, prep the rest!